Module 1

 Risk Management Professional

 Rejected again.
 30 years in risk management.
-8 years in fintech regulatory compliance.
+8 in fintech compliance.
 MSc from LSE.
 FRM certified.
 Didn't even get an interview.

-I'm not naming the company — this isn't about them specifically.
-But I'm starting to wonder whether the 'AI-powered recruitment' tools that companies are adopting are filtering out experience rather than filtering for it.
+I'm not naming the company.
+But I'm starting to wonder whether the 'AI-powered recruitment' tools companies are adopting are filtering out experience rather than filtering for it.

 1,247 likes